South Portland Progress

 Expand statewide and local energy efficiency spending; advocate for changes in Efficiency Maine spending that remove barriers for fuel switching.

-Update: Advocated for several state-level bills to increase funding for energy efficiency and renewable energy such as C-PACE and the Energy accelerator (updated March 2023)
+Update: Advocated for several state-level bills to increase funding for energy efficiency and renewable energy (C-PACE, Green Bank, Efficiency Maine funding); proposing adoption of C-PACE in 2024.
+(Updated Dec 2023)

 Key Milestone: By 2025, Efficiency Maine spending is equivalent to 5% of total electric sales and 2% of residential natural gas sales